 Window cleaners use a variety of ways to decide how much to charge for a window cleaning, especially for residential window cleanings.
 Big buildings and offices are usually charged based on square footage.
-For most window cleaners, charging pane by pane or by number of windows for larger buildings is not time efficient.
+For most window cleaners, charging pane by pane or by the number of windows for larger buildings is not time efficient.

 A smaller home is usually charged a flat rate per window because there typically aren’t enough windows to charge pane-by-pane.
 If the home is medium-sized, many cleaners will charge pane by pane, anywhere from $2-$7 for each one or more for bigger windows.

-In large homes where counting pane by pane is too time consuming or impractical, it’s not uncommon to charge an hourly rate.
+In large homes where counting pane by pane is too time-consuming or impractical, it’s not uncommon to charge an hourly rate.
 On average, a window cleaning cost per hour ranges from $40-$75.